Liz Carpenter

 Mary Elizabeth Sutherland Carpenter (September 1, 1920 – March 20, 2010) was a writer, feminist, reporter, media advisor, speechwriter, political humorist, and public relations expert.
 As the first woman executive assistant to Vice President Lyndon Baines Johnson from 1961 to 1963, and then as press secretary for First Lady Lady Bird Johnson from 1963 to 1969, Carpenter was a prominent member of the Johnson White House and also a close personal friend of the Johnsons.

 Carpenter was an ardent supporter of the Women's Movement when it began and never wavered from her convictions.
 Her projects and causes ranged from supporting the Equal Rights Amendment to fighting cancer.
 Her lighthearted memoir of her time in the White House, Ruffles and Flourishes, published in 1969, was a national best-seller.
 Often called the "funniest woman in politics", she was in demand as a public speaker until her death.

 Early life

-Carpenter was born in her great-grandparents' antebellum home in Salado in southern Bell County, Texas.
+Carpenter was born in her great-grandparents' antebellum home, the Robertson Plantation, in Salado in southern Bell County, Texas.
 In 1936, the 24-room Robertson House was declared a state historic monument.
 In 1967, a plaque was unveiled to indicate that Carpenter had once lived there.
 Another memorial to Carpenter is on the campus of Salado College, founded by her great-grandfather, Elijah Robertson.
 At the age of seven, she moved with her family to Austin.